 Senior citizens are more interested in and susceptible to products promising increased cognitive function, virility, physical conditioning, anti-cancer properties, and so on.
 In a country where new cures and vaccinations for old diseases have given every American hope for long and fruitful life, it is not so unbelievable that the con artists’ products can do what they claim.”

-Below are some of the most common elderly scams targeting seniors and how you can protect yourself against them.
+Below are some of the most common elder scams targeting seniors and how you can protect yourself against them.

 Prescription Drug Scams